 Manage Filter Profiles

-This button launches the Manage Filter Profiles dialog, allowing you to create, delete and edit custom filter profiles.
+This button launches the Manage Filter Profiles dialog.
+This dialog allows you to create, delete, and edit custom filter profiles.

 Filter Profile to be Run